haraka/Haraka/docs/plugins/queue/smtp_forward.md

     SMTP AUTH password to use.

+  * queue

+    Which queue plugin to use.
+Default: undefined.
+The default bahavior is to use smtp_forward for inbound connections and outbound for relaying connections.
+This option is used for complex mail routes.

+  * check_sender=false

+    Requires that sender domains defined in smtp_forward.ini (see Per-Domain below) have relaying privileges.
+This is a form of spoof prevention and assumes that any mail clients have relaying or AUTH privileges.
+This is usually the case.

+  * check_recipient=false

+    By default, Haraka accepts no emails until a recipient plugin has been configured to accept mails for a domain.
+The simplest common case is the in_host_list plugin with a list of domains in config/host_host.
+An alternative is to set `check_recipient=true` and list each domain in a definition block in smtp_forward.ini (see Per-Domain Configuration).
+An example for two domains:

+    [example.com]
+    [example.net]

 # Per-Domain Configuration

 More specific forward routes for domains can be defined.
 More specific routes